-At The Gierach Law Firm, LLC, we have worked with many different types of businesses to address legal issues, including helping resolve contract disputes.
+At the Gierach Law Firm, we have worked with many different types of businesses to address legal issues, including helping resolve contract disputes.
 With more than 30 years of experience, including assisting businesses with legal matters and working as a business owner, Attorney Denice Gierach understands the laws surrounding business contracts.
-She and the team of attorneys at The Gierach Law Firm, LLC can help you determine the best ways to resolve breach of contract issues while protecting your rights and your company’s bottom line.
+She and the team of attorneys at the Gierach Law Firm, LLC can help you determine the best ways to resolve breach of contract issues while protecting your rights and your company’s bottom line.

 Resolving Breach of Contract Cases

 If one party to a contract has failed to meet their contractual obligations, the other party may take legal action to address the harm that was caused due to this non-performance.
 In some cases, commercial litigation may be necessary to resolve these matters, but the parties may also be able to negotiate an out-of-court settlement using methods such as mediation or arbitration.
 This settlement may include a monetary payment by the breaching party to the non-breaching party, a renegotiation of the contract’s terms, or other agreements between the parties.